-How many communication ports are available in the SCADA host?
+How many communication ports are available in the host?
 Each type of media to be used will typically require at least one dedicated port on the host.

-Can the SCADA System use different protocols and different baud rates over the same comm port?
+Can the host software handle different protocols over the same comm port?

 Can the host support different poll frequencies over the same comm port?
 Can the user relax the timeouts in the host if needed to accommodate retry delays in error correcting modems?